 DCRI Perioperative Nutrition is led by Paul Wischmeyer, MD, whose passion for helping patients recover from illness and surgery arises from his personal experiences as both a doctor and a patient in the ICU.
 Wischmeyer, who has undergone more than 20 major surgeries, has personally experienced multiple ICU stays due to a childhood GI illness that took more than half of his intestinal tract.
 As a result, preparation for surgery/critical care and recovery from illness fuel Wischmeyer's dedication to teaching patients and caregivers worldwide.

-The Duke Perioperative Screening Clinic is designed exclusively to assess patients before surgery.
+The Duke POET Perioperative Nutrition Clinic is designed exclusively to assess patients before surgery.

 By performing a nutritional evaluation prior to surgical a procedure, physicians and patients can get a better understanding of patient readiness and develop a plan for good post surgical care.